 Remember, In your OLE DB Connection Manager

-- If you are using Microsoft OLE DB provider to access the SQL Server then you have to use Fast load option, it means either you can use option 2 or 4.
+- If you are using Microsoft OLE DB provider to access the SQL Server, use Fast load option, it means either you can use option 2 or 4.

-- If you are using SQL Server Native Client to access the SQL Server then you can use either option 1, 3.
+- If you are using SQL Server Native Client to access the SQL Server, use either option 1, 3.

 STEP 5: If you click on the down arrow button beside the Name of the table or the View option.
-It will display the list of available Tables and Views present in the current connection manager as shown below.
+It will display the list of available Tables and Views present in the current connection manager.

-For the time being we are selecting the existing table Table called [SSIS OLE DB Destination].
-If you haven’t created the table before, or you want to create new table for this example then click on the New button as we shown below.
-This will open the new window to write your custom SQL Query to Create New table.
+For the time being, we are selecting the existing table Table called [SSIS OLE DB Destination].
+If you haven’t created the table before, or you want to create a new table for this example, then click on the New button.
+It will open the new window to write your custom SQL Query to Create New table.

 View Existing Data..: This button will help you to see the already existing data in your target table.

-STEP 6: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+STEP 6: Click on the Mappings tab to check whether the source columns exactly mapped to the SSIS OLE DB destination columns.

 Let us open the SQL Server Management Studio Query window to Preview the data.
-From the below screenshot you can observe that we successfully loaded the incoming data into SQL Server table using SSIS OLE DB Destination.
+From the below screenshot, you can observe that we successfully loaded the incoming data into the SQL Server table using SSIS OLE DB Destination.